-A major internal validity issue in research is lack of exchangeability.
+A major internal validity issue in research is the lack of exchangeability.
 This refers to the imbalance of potential [cause and effect elements] between exposure groups.
 Lack of exchangeability gives rise to [conflicting data points] or selection bias.
-Lack of exchangeability is typically of minimal concern in large, well‐conducted randomized controlled trials (RCT).
+Lack of exchangeability is typical of minimal concern in large, well‐conducted randomized controlled trials (RCT).
 However, it is a concern in small sample RCTs with selective withdrawals, which was seen in 3 of the 6 RCTs.

 - First, depending on the data source used, there may be a lack of confounder information [information describing why the data does not fit expectations].
-For example, prescription monitoring program (PMP) and death records may not include diagnostic and substance use disorder histories.
-While linkage of these 2 sources allows for good exposure assessment and for examining associations between opioid dispensing and overdose deaths, it does not allow us to establish causal relationships between prescription opioids and opioid safety outcomes because of inadequate cause and effect control.
+For example, a prescription monitoring program (PMP) and death records may not include diagnostic and substance use disorder histories.
+While the linkage of these 2 sources allows for good exposure assessment and for examining associations between opioid dispensing and overdose deaths, it does not allow us to establish causal relationships between prescription opioids and opioid safety outcomes because of inadequate cause and effect control.

 - Second, even when [cause and effect information] is available from sources like VHA, claims, and EHR [electronic health records], failing to identify and control for all appropriate [cause and effect conditions] can lead to biased effect estimates.
 However, several of the observational studies cited in the guidelines failed to account for some or all of these well‐known [cause and effect elements].

 - Third, in some of the reviewed studies, investigators controlled for multiple [cause and effect elements] and interpreted all coefficient estimates from the single multivariable model as causal effects.
-This results in so called “table 2 fallacy,” a term that refers to improper interpretations of effect estimates and potential selection bias.
+This results in so-called “table 2 fallacy,” a term that refers to improper interpretations of effect estimates and potential selection bias.

 - Fourth, most studies failed to account for time‐varying opioid exposure and [cause and effect] by indication (eg, patient selection for abuse‐deterrent formulations).

-In addition to [cause and effect], measurement error due to misclassification of outcome, exposure, or covariates can also lead to a lack of internal validity.
+In addition to [cause and effect], measurement error due to misclassification of the outcome, exposure, or covariates can also lead to a lack of internal validity.
 For example, researchers frequently express concern that ICD‐9/10 codes for opioid dependence and abuse lack sensitivity and underestimate opioid use disorder.
 Claims data also do not capture out‐of‐pocket prescriptions, all prescribed medications are not filled and all filled medications are not consumed, (all leading to exposure misclassification and outcome misclassification ).

 Other measurement error issues include considering all opioid medications as equal in equivalents without consideration to specific formulations.
 Such information is beneficial to regulators like the US Food and Drug Administration.
-Similarly, inconsistencies in correctly identifying the substance involved in overdose deaths may lead to outcome misclassification.
+Similarly, inconsistencies incorrectly identifying the substance involved in overdose deaths may lead to outcome misclassification.
 For example, heroin rapidly metabolizes to morphine potentially rendering the overdose indistinguishable from prescription opioid overdoses.
-Even as these limitations exist, they are infrequently discussed and not addressed in the cited studies .
+Even as these limitations exist, they are infrequently discussed and not addressed in the cited studies.

 An additional source of bias in both observational and randomized studies is selection bias.
-For example, many observational studies used prevalent opioid user designs (i.e. both opiate naive and chronic pain users), as opposed to study designs in which the comparison group was limited to opiate naive (new opioid initiators).
+For example, many observational studies used prevalent opioid user designs (i.e. both opiate naive and chronic pain users), as opposed to studying designs in which the comparison group was limited to opiate naive (new opioid initiators).
 The use of prevalent opioid user designs is likely to introduce survival bias, the inclusion of individuals who did not have severe adverse events (eg, fatal overdose) from initial opioid exposures.
-This can lead to under‐ascertainment of adverse events that occur early in opioid therapy.
+This can lead to the under‐ascertainment of adverse events that occur early in opioid therapy.
 Additionally, selection bias can result from differential withdrawal or dropout from the study.